hvillafuerte/Java/README.md

  - Have set methods to change the password, set mailbox capacity, and define an alternate email address.
  - Have get methods to display the name, email, and mailbox capacity.

+Proyect2
+Basics - Text Processor

+- It's a really Basic Text Processor with a basic menu bar, to choose FONT, STYLE, and the SIZE.